defoe-code/defoe/docs/run-list-of-queries.md

 And:
 * `nls_total.txt` is the file with the paths to the encyclopaedia files to run the query over.
 Check [here](../others/nls_total.txt) to see an example of this file

+**Note for Cirrus/HPC Clusters users**

+You will need to have a Spark cluster job running, and then you can submit defoe quer(ies) (within or in another) job.
+Very likely you might have to install Spark in your user account.
+To see an example of this, check [the defoe + Cirrus documentation](https://github.com/defoe-code/CDCS_Text_Mining_Lab/blob/master/README.md).

+**Note for Cloud/VM Clusters users**

+You will need to install Spark, along with another tools necessaries for defoe.
+To see an example of this, check the following [documentation](setup-VM.md).

 ---